Online reviews are paramount to growing your eCommerce store. They foster trust, brand awareness, and positive feelings toward your brand.

 - Google reviews

-And remember, users, visit these review sites because they trust them.
+And remember, users, visit these review platforms because they trust them.
 Adding your shop to credible websites is key!

 Speaking of credibility, your shoppers’ opinions are the most trustworthy source.
 By increasing user-generated content, you’ll get more online reviews (that people actually listen to!).